zzningxp/CMoE/README.md

 **DartMQ** is a deterministic, low-overhead framework designed for deploying Large Language Models (LLMs) on resource-constrained embedded systems and consumer-grade GPUs.
 Unlike traditional quantization methods, DartMQ guarantees that the model fits within a strict, user-defined memory budget while maximizing accuracy.

 Our core insight is transforming the precision allocation problem into a **Grouped Knapsack Problem**, solved optimally via **Dynamic Programming (DP)**.
-This approach eliminates the stochastic search overhead of AutoML methods, reducing search time from hours to milliseconds.
+This approach eliminates the stochastic search overhead of AutoML methods, reducing search time from hours to minutes.

 ## Key Features